james-1119/james-1119/README.md

 # 👋 Hi, I’m James and this is my github!
-you can find some of the code for my projects here including:
+You can find some of the code for my projects here including:
 - My Browser Dungeon Crawler
 - My Unity Horror game: Lurking Lessons
 - My arduino directional locked box